GOP-led states call on court to shut down DACA

 However, the judge in question, Andrew Hanen, still allowed for current Dreamers to renew their status in the 2021 ruling.

-The group of states has now asked Hanen to review the Biden administration’s new regulation, claiming that this new move is also unlawful due to the same reason’s the initial memo was.
+The group of states has now asked Hanen to review the Biden administration’s new regulation, claiming that this new move is also unlawful for the same reasons the initial memo was.

 “The Final Rule—as the latest manifestation of the DACA program—is substantively unlawful for the same reasons as the DACA Memorandum.
 The Court should declare it unlawful and unconstitutional, vacate it in its entirety, and permanently enjoin its implementation (with a prudent transition for existing DACA recipients)” the filing concludes.